HiraNawaz2415/OOP_practice15/README.md

 I am thankful for his clear explanations and hands-on practice sessions which helped me understand important concepts like **operator overloading , polymorphism etc all oop concepts** .

-He is really hardworking and great teacher.
-May always be stay bless and his life always be fill with lot of success.
-Amee.
+**He is really hardworking and great teacher. **May always be stay bless and his life always be fill with lot of success.
+Ameen.

 Without his help, this learning journey wouldn’t have been so smooth and enjoyable.